phoebe-project/phoebe2-workshop/materials.md

 ### Installing PHOEBE

-During the workshop, we will be using a custom development branch based the recently-released 2.3 version of PHOEBE, but with the inclusion of a few features that won't officially be released until the upcoming 2.4 version.
+During the workshop, we will be using a custom development branch based on the recently-released 2.3 version of PHOEBE, but with the inclusion of a few features that won't officially be released until the upcoming 2.4 version.
 The easiest way to install is via pip (you're welcome to install within a virtual or conda environment if you'd like, just make sure you know how to activate that environment from within Jupyter):

 ```
 pip install numpy